 - Burgerhof – Offering a garden, Burgerhof offers pet-friendly accommodation in Santa Maddalena in Casies.

 - Mountain Residence Montana – Mountain Residence Montana has direct access to the Santa Maddalena ski slopes.
 Located 10 km from Valle Di Casies centre, it offers spacious apartments with balcony overlooking the Dolomites.

-Karersee, also known as lake Carezza is a small alpine lake in the Dolomites.
+Karersee, also known as lake Carezza or lago di Carezza is a small alpine lake in the Dolomites.
 It’s famous for its calm and drak green coloured waters and the beautiful mountain panorama in the background.

 You’ve probably seen this photograph already all over Social Media.
 Nevertheless it is worth the hype and its place in this list of best photography spots in the Dolomites.